 2. What’s your budget?
 Location?
 Occasion?
 Mood?

-I’ve put together a series of some of the best breakfast and brunch spots in each area that I’ve eaten at, loved and would recommend to you hungry lot out there.
+I’ve put together a series of some of the best breakfast and brunch spots in London that I’ve eaten at, loved and would recommend to you.
 To make it easier, I’ve also narrowed it down to area depending on where you live or where you are staying in the city.
-As well as East London, I have blogs on the best breakfast spots in North, South, West and Central London, so be sure to check them out too!
+I have blogs on the best breakfast spots in North, South, West and Central London, so be sure to check them out too!

 Hawksmoor is one of London’s most popular restaurants.
-They are famous for their steak dinners, however, in their Guildhall location only they also do a knockout breakfast menu.
-Sticking with their meaty roots you’ll find items such as steak and eggs, a giant full English breakfast to share between two and short-rib bubble and squeak.
+They are famous for their steak dinners, however, in their Guildhall location, they also do a knockout breakfast menu.
+Sticking with their meaty roots you’ll find items such as steak and eggs, a giant full English breakfast and beef short-rib bubble and squeak.
 Don’t fret if you’re a veggie, they do plenty of great options for you too.
 Hawksmoor is sophistication at its finest without being pretentious.
-Breakfast is only available Monday – Friday and booking is essential.
+Breakfast is only available Monday – Friday in Guildhall and booking is essential.

 Why go?
 For the ultimate full English breakfast.